JiriRichter/WRFDomainWizard/README.md

 # WRF Domain Wizard

-The WRF Domain Wizard is implemented as a client-side SPA (Single-page application) and can be used to define model domains for the (WRF Preprocessing System (WPS))[https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/wps.html].
+The WRF Domain Wizard is implemented as a client-side SPA (Single-page application) and can be used to define model domains for the [WRF Preprocessing System (WPS)](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/wps.html).
 WPS is a set of three programs whose collective role is to prepare input to the real program for real-data simulations.
 Each program reads parameters from a common namelist file - namelist.wps.

 [Official](https://wrfdomainwizard.net/)
 [Preview](https://jiririchter.github.io/WRFDomainWizard/)

 ## Limitation
-- The current version of the tool only helps with the definition of parameters for the (geogrid)[https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/wps.html#step1-define-model-domains-with-geogrid] section.
+- The current version of the tool only helps with the definition of parameters for the [geogrid](https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/wps.html#step1-define-model-domains-with-geogrid) section.
 - Support for NMM and the associated rotated lat-lon projection are not implemented
 - Support for ARW global lat-lon is not implemented